abuna1985/sortable-table/README.md

 ## Acknowledgments

-Shout out/kudos go to:
-  - @sw-yx, @techieEliot, @rayning0, and @amhayslip pushing the dev community to learn and grow in public.
+- @sw-yx @techieEliot @rayning0 and @amhayslip pushing the dev community (including myself) to learn and grow in public.
 - @kevin-powell for making me smarter about CSS
 - @cferdinandi for making me smarter about JavaScript.

 [Back to Top](#table-of-contents)